Breaking news: Spin.AI has acquired Revyz, the industry leading provider for Atlassian backup and configuration management solutions.Read more here

 This method works similarly to the desktop version but is more convenient for on-the-go users.

-Recovering Permanently Deleted Emails in Outlook
+How to Recover Permanently Deleted Emails in Outlook?

 What if the Deleted Items folder has been emptied or it’s been more than 30 days since deletion?
 You still have one more option: the Recoverable Items folder.